Scoreboard & Thoughts

 fast-hook: Misc

-We have an app that sends an OPTIONS request to an url.
+We have an app that sends an OPTIONS request to a URL.
 The restriction is that it should start with https://cyber-edu.co

 You hacker!
 Invalid URL!
 Cannot contain 'co@

-This can be easily bypassed by placing some chars after co
+This can be easily bypassed by placing some characters after co.

 https://cyber-edu.colol@wysynbqw.requestrepo.com